valentingol/BagOfWordsCV/README.md

 - [x] Implement a complete pipeline

-- [ ] Make the possibility to shuffle data

-- [ ] Improve the cross-validation to less overfit the validation set
+- [x] Improve the cross-validation to less overfit the validation set

 - [ ] Optimize the vocabulary size